BorjaIP/dotfiles/README.md

 # ☄️ Dotfiles 🖥

 Each line of configuration is simple, stripping away the unnecessary to leave only what matters.
-Minimalistic yet powerful, these dotfiles are without using too many plugins/frameworks in all the tools and try to make it simple.
+Minimalistic and essential, these dotfiles are without using too many plugins/frameworks in all the tools and try to make it simple.
 It's not about adding more; it's about needing less.

 ## Manage